bobbingwide/oik-user/README.md

 4. [bw_users] in action

 ## Upgrade Notice
+# 0.7.0
+Upgrade for use with the Person block, from oik-blocks.

 # 0.6.1
 Upgrade to support display of GitHub and WordPress follow me links